OlivierLD/raspberry-coffee/Project.Trunk/System.Languages/src/java/smoothing/README.md

 ## Smoothing, rendering.
-The class in this package `raspisamples.smoothing.LeastSquares.java` is using the Least Squares method to find the coefficients of a polynomial, so the difference between the point of the curve (at a given abscise) and the points of the cloud is as small as possible.
+The class in this package `raspisamples.smoothing.LeastSquaresMethod.java` is using the Least Squares method to find the coefficients of a polynomial, so the difference between the point of the curve (at a given abscise) and the points of the cloud is as small as possible.

-There is a Scala equivalent of this class, in `smoothing.LeastSquares.scala`.
+There is a Scala equivalent of this class, in `smoothing.LeastSquaresMethod.scala`.

 For details on this method, see [here](http://www.efunda.com/math/leastsquares/leastsquares.cfm) and [here](http://www.lediouris.net/original/sailing/PolarCO2/index.html).